 Take a look at your documents and your visa form.
 Assure that there is no error.
-Proofread and double check each and every single thing.
-State whether you have gone to US before or not and be honest in your answer because lying won’t help you.
+Proofread and double-check each and every single thing.
+State whether you have gone to the US before or not and be honest in your answer because lying won’t help you.

 Prepare yourself mentally

-Come up with a specific purpose that you are going to US for a given duration of time to do a specific work and then you will return to your home country.
-Don’t say that you desire to stay in US or you will win a jackpot in Vegas and will relocate to the states.
-In fact, tell them that why you would wish to return to your homeland.
+Come up with a specific purpose that you are going to the US for a given duration of time to do a specific job and then you will return to your home country.
+Don’t say that you desire to stay in the US or you will win a jackpot in Vegas and will relocate to the states.
+In fact, tell them why you would wish to return to your homeland.

-Also, when you are answering the questions, don’t be too shy neither be overconfident.
+Also, when you are answering the questions, don’t be too shy either be overconfident.
 Honestly answer all the questions asked from you and provide supporting documents to stamp on the fact that you are telling the truth.
-Don’t give them a reason that why you would like to state in US and won’t come back to your hometown.
-If you don’t feel comfortable with the consular, you have the right to ask for the consular who can speak in your preferred dialect.
+Don’t give them a reason why you would like to state in the US and won’t come back to your hometown.
+If you don’t feel comfortable with the consular, you have the right to ask for a consular who can speak in your preferred dialect.

-Assure that you have the required documents on hand and have strong ties to your homeland such as family members that are dependent on you or job / company you are operating.
+Assure that you have the required documents on hand and have strong ties to your homeland such as family members that are dependent on you or the job/company you are operating.